franziskas/site/_posts/2016-05-20-rethinking-the-testing-pyramid-part-2.md

 ### Database
 <img src="/assets/img/custom/blog/2016-05-20-rethinking-the-testing-pyramid/repositories.png"/>
 Let's get started by testing all repositories we are using.
 Using the real DB, we make a save and load for each repository to make sure it is wired up correctly.
 It is feasible to have a simple CRUD repository doing that connection, as we do not need to implicitly include business rules in our tests.
 If we are using a library or a framework to translate from code to DB calls it's good to avoid re-testing functionality the framework provides.
 We want to have one test verifying our configurations or any adjustments we made to the library.
 If we have any DB-specific features like stored procedures or custom SQL queries, these also need to be tested against the real DB.
-In this case, we can make our tests run faster on the local environment by configuring an in memory DB like H2 or HSQL.
+In this case, we can make our tests run faster on the local environment by configuring an in memory DB like [H2](http://www.h2database.com/html/main.html) or [HSQL](http://hsqldb.org/).
 The same code with a different configuration can be tested on the build server against a production like database to catch DB-specific edge cases.
-We connect our repositories to the business layer using a service class, which we test independently with a mocked repository.
+We connect our repositories to the business layer using a service class, which we test independently [with a mocked repository](http://codurance.com/2016/01/31/isolating-integration-tests-with-the-spring-framework/).
 <img src="/assets/img/custom/blog/2016-05-20-rethinking-the-testing-pyramid/db-services.png"/>
+We assume the repository
+J. B. Rainsberger [talks about](http://www.fullstackradio.com/38) the concept of using a framework in the same way again and again and finding yourself repeating similar tests.
+So finding the right abstraction is paramount and

 ### Frontend
 <img src="/assets/img/custom/blog/2016-05-20-rethinking-the-testing-pyramid/frontend-services.png"/>